sakloui/jorban-martysmods.github.io/docs/reshade-guides/reshades-ui-and-depth-buffer.md

 <details markdown="block" class="details-tree">
 <summary>The Shader List</summary>

-The area below highlights ReShade's shader list within the `Home` tab:
+The area below the preset selection bar is ReShade's shader list:
 ![Technique List](../images/reshades-ui-and-depth-buffer/rsui_effectlist.png){: style="max-width:65%" }

 This list will provide the user with all of the shaders that is installed for ReShade.
 If a shader is disabled, there will be a blank square to the left of the shader, and if it's enabled, there will be a check to the left of the shader.